Cash Games, Poker Basics, Poker Strategy, Tournaments

 What Is Position in Poker?

-Before we can discuss any specifics, we must explain what a poker position is and how we determine it.
+Before we can discuss any specifics, we must first explain what a poker position is and how it is determined.

 The actual seat you have decided to take at the table does not matter for poker position, as every player gets to play every position exactly once per orbit.